 Whenever possible, I resist the urge to start actually writing this new song or songs that might be surfacing.
 Instead, I bring out a song or songs I’ve been developing, and try to move them a little further with fresh eyes.
 As soon as I feel the inspiration leave, I flip over to another unfinished idea.
 I always have several songs in the works at once, making no particular song precious.
 If I find a new direction, I follow it, letting this part of the process extend to several hours if I’ve got the time to spend.

-I hope you’ve enjoyed some of the daily writing activities suggested in this blog.
+I hope you’ve enjoyed some of the daily writing activities.
 If you find a process that works for you, use it.
 When that process stops working, change it.
 The more flexible and willing to engage in new habits each day, the more we get out of our artistic way.
 In a little corner of LA beneath a light layer of smog and close to the ocean, I’ll be trying to do the same.